Mineral Pools vs. Salt Water Pools

 Salt Chlorinator

-With a salt chlorinator, you add salt to the pool, rather than chlorine.
+With a salt chlorinator, you add salt rather than chlorine to the pool.
 Several large bags of salt are required to kick off the chlorination process.
-The salt cell then converts the salt to liquid chlorine, effectively creating a mini chlorine factory.
-Once the chlorine is used up, it is then converted back into salt, so you will only need to top up the salt occasionally.
+The salt cell then converts the salt to liquid chlorine, creating a mini chlorine factory.
+Once the chlorine is used up, it is converted back into salt, so you will only need to top it up occasionally.

-Most salt chlorinators also have a ‘burst’ function which is like a shock, so you typically don’t need to use a chlorine or non-chlorine based shock.
+Most salt chlorinators also have a ‘burst’ function, like a shock, so you typically don’t need to use a chlorine or non-chlorine-based shock.
 However, you can use shock with a salt chlorinator if required.

-Since liquid chlorine has a high pH, you will need to use a pH balancing chemical to bring the pH down on a regular basis.
-This is critical because chlorine does not work effectively if the pH is high.
+Since liquid chlorine has a high pH, you must use a pH-balancing chemical to bring the pH down regularly.
+This is critical because chlorine does not work effectively with high pH.
 Salt chlorinator manufacturers and pool professionals typically recommend testing and adjusting pH every week.

-It is also important to keep the chlorinator settings low if your pool is going to be covered for a long period of time.
-Chlorine burns off in the sun, so if your pool is covered, the chlorine level can get extremely high which can damage your cover, liner, pool edges, and anything else in the water.
+Keeping the chlorinator settings low is essential if your pool will be covered for long.
+Chlorine burns off in the sun, so the chlorine level can get extremely high if your pool is covered, damaging your cover, liner, pool edges, and anything else in the water.

-With salt chlorinators, it is important to clean the salt cell regularly.
-The fins on the cell get scaled up over time and need to be cleaned with muriatic acid.
+With salt chlorinators, it is essential to clean the salt cell regularly.
+The fins on the cell get scaled up over time and must be cleaned with muriatic acid.
 Generally, once per season is enough.
-However, if your water is really ‘hard’ meaning there is a lot of ‘dissolved solids’ or sediment, you will need to clean the salt cell more frequently.
+However, if your water is really ‘hard,’ meaning there are many ‘dissolved solids’ or sediment, you must clean the salt cell more frequently.

 Pool Ionizer

 Pool ionizer systems add microscopic mineral ions to the water.
-It takes up to two weeks to build up the ions, so this can be a tedious process at first.
-However, once they have reached the desired level, which is typically 0.2ppm to 0.4ppm, they are very stable so you don’t have to test it very often.
+It takes up to two weeks to build up the ions, which can be tedious initially.
+However, once they have reached the desired level, typically 0.2 ppm to 0.4 ppm, they are very stable, so you don’t have to test it very often.
 Also, modern pool ionizer controllers make it easy to ramp the ions up if you follow the directions.

 The easiest way to deliver chlorine in a mineral pool is with an inline chlorinator.
-The chlorinator hooks into your plumbing and provides a reservoir for adding several chlorine tablets at once.
+The chlorinator hooks into your plumbing and provides a reservoir for adding several chlorine tablets simultaneously.
 There is a dial that allows you to set the chlorine output.
-Since the chlorine requirement is so low on a mineral pool, this can usually be set at 2 or 3 out of 10.
+Since the chlorine requirement is so low in a mineral pool, this can usually be set at 2 or 3 out of 10.

-Mineral pools also require the occasional shock, usually after heavy usage or after a rainstorm washes organic materials into the pool.
+Mineral pools also require the occasional shock, usually after heavy usage or a rainstorm, which washes organic materials into the pool.

 Cost